montogeek/laravel-docs-es/controllers.md

 	}

+<a name="restful-supplementing-resource-controllers"></a>
-#### Adding Additional Routes To Resource Controllers
+#### Supplementing Resource Controllers

-If it becomes necessary to add additional routes to a resource controller beyond the default resource routes, you should define those routes before your call to `Route::resource`:
+If it becomes necessary to add additional routes to a resource controller beyond the default resource routes, you should define those routes before your call to `Route::resource`; otherwise, the routes defined by the `resource` method may unintentionally take precedence over your supplemental routes:

 	Route::get('photos/popular', 'PhotoController@method');

 	Route::resource('photos', 'PhotoController');

+<a name="implicit-controllers"></a>
+## Implicit Controllers

+Laravel allows you to easily define a single route to handle every action in a controller class.
+First, define the route using the `Route::controller` method.
+The `controller` method accepts two arguments.
+The first is the base URI the controller handles, while the second is the class name of the controller:

+	Route::controller('users', 'UserController');

+ Next, just add methods to your controller.
+The method names should begin with the HTTP verb they respond to followed by the title case version of the URI:

+	<?php

+	namespace App\Http\Controllers;

+	class UserController extends Controller
+	{
+		/**
+		 * Responds to requests to GET /users
+		 */
+		public function getIndex()
+		{
+			//
+		}

+		/**
+		 * Responds to requests to GET /users/show/1
+		 */
+		public function getShow($id)
+		{
+			//
+		}

+		/**
+		 * Responds to requests to GET /users/admin-profile */
+		public function getAdminProfile()
+		{
+			//
+		}

+		/**
+		 * Responds to requests to POST /users/profile
+		 */
+		public function postProfile()
+		{
+			//
+		}
+	}

+As you can see in the example above, `index` methods will respond to the root URI handled by the controller, which, in this case, is `users`.

+#### Assigning Route Names

+If you would like to [name](/docs/{{version}}/routing#named-routes) some of the routes on the controller, you may pass an array of names as the third argument to the `controller` method:

+	Route::controller('users', 'UserController', [
+		'getShow' => 'user.show',
+	]);

 <a name="dependency-injection-and-controllers"></a>
-## Controladores e Inyeccion de dependencias]
+## Dependency Injection & Controllers

 #### Constructor Injection

-The Laravel [service container](/5.0/container) is used to resolve all Laravel controllers.
-As a result, you are able to type-hint any dependencies your controller may need in its constructor:
+The Laravel [service container](/docs/{{version}}/container) is used to resolve all Laravel controllers.
+As a result, you are able to type-hint any dependencies your controller may need in its constructor.
+The dependencies will automatically be resolved and injected into the controller instance:

+	<?php

-	<?php namespace App\Http\Controllers;
+	namespace App\Http\Controllers;

 	use Illuminate\Routing\Controller;
 	use App\Repositories\UserRepository;

-	class UserController extends Controller {
+	class UserController extends Controller
+	{
 		/**
 		 * The user repository instance.
 		 */